Introduction

 In the 1970s, Irwin Allen earned the nickname “Master of Disaster” after producing such successful films as The Poseidon Adventure (1972) and The Towering Inferno (1974).
 As a producer and director, he had few peers when it came to entertaining an audience using good old-fashioned spectacle and showmanship.

 Born in New York City in 1916, Irwin Allen’s family moved to Hollywood when he was a young boy.
-During the 1940s, he managed to secure a position as a producer’s assistant at RKO studios.
-Allen immediately knew at an early age that he wanted to be part of the movie business.
+During the 1940s, he secured a position as a producer’s assistant at RKO Studios.
+Consequently, Allen immediately knew at an early age that he wanted to be part of the movie business.

 “Give Me More and Make it Bigger”